technofocus-pte/sapintgrtnppdepth/Lab 5/Lab 5  Automating Product Info and Pricing Updates in SAP Using Microsoft Copilot Studio.md

   ![](./media/image56.png)

-9. Below adaptive card output section is available, in output **section 1** variable click on select a variable and then click on the create new, a new variable **Var1** is created.
+9. The below adaptive card output section is available in the output **section 1** Variable click on select a variable, and then click on the create new, a new variable **Var1** is created.

 - ![](./media/image57.png)